alekseevaiana/my_tar/README.md

 # my_tar

+## Description

 my_tar is a command to manipulate tape archive.
+You can create tar archive with different options (-c, -r, -u), and you can view archieve's content

+## Run Instructions
 to run inside my_archive folder:
         `make`

+## Test instructions
 -c
 Create a new archive containing the example items:
         `./my_tar -cf test_archive.tar list_archive.c conversion.c`